tatojastine-n/A-VERY-BIG-SUM/README.md

 # A-VERY-BIG-SUM
-•	This program calculates the sum of a large array of long integers to handle big values without overflow.
-It uses utility functions (ltrim, rtrim, split) to parse input: reads array size, then space-separated numbers into a vector<long>.
-The aVeryBigSum function iterates via range-based for loop, accumulating the sum in a long long variable before returning it as long.
+The program takes a list of long integers input by the user, sends it to the `aVeryBigSum` function, which computes and returns the total sum of all the elements.